 Our system can do both.
 Fore a more precise solution we recommend actually to use geolocations especially, where addresses are not available like construction sites.

-2. Multi pick-up and delivery is the case, when the pick-up and deliveries of multiple entities are random. (pick-up A, pick-up B, pick-up C, delivery B, pick-up D, delivery A etc.)
+2. Multi pick-up and delivery is the case, when the pick-up and deliveries of multiple entities are random. (pick-up A, pick-up B, pick-up C, deliver B, pick-up D, deliver A etc.)

-3. Round trips pick up all entities from one point e.g. a depot and delivery the entity to multiple points in random order. (pick-up A, B, C, D: delivery B, delivery A, deliver C etc.)
+3. Round trips pick up all entities from one point e.g. a depot and delivery the entity to multiple points in random order. (pick-up A, B, C, D: deliver B, deliver A, deliver C etc.)

 We also built custom systems for customers, if the problem set is located in the mobility and optimization environment.